-This depends on how much work scientists are asking the collar to do.
-Early VHF collars and even some of the first satellite collars could last for two years or more depending on how often they transmitted.
-More recent GPS collars do a lot more work and usually have a theoretical life of about 14 months.
-This means a collar could last long enough that a collar deployed in one spring capture season could still be operating in the capture season of the following year (most polar bear work is done in the late winter and spring when the ice is solid and the days are long).
+A battery could last long enough that a collar deployed in one spring capture season could still be operating in the capture season of the following year (most polar bear work is done in the late winter and spring when the ice is solid, and the days are long).
 But collars can also fail and sometimes the bears remove them.
 So, if they last 12 months, scientists are pretty happy.

 How do the collars come off?

 The basic and most reliable release mechanism has a clock, and researchers can set the day that they want it to drop off.
 They usually set the timer so that the collar will fall off shortly before the batteries are drained and the collar is no longer transmitting.
 In addition to the timed-release mechanism, the collars are attached with steel nuts and brass bolts.
 In a salt water environment, this system eventually corrodes, causing the collar to fall off even if the release mechanism fails.
 Once they fall off, a GPS location allows researchers to find the collar (if in a retrievable spot), download any stored data, retrofit, and send it out again.

 This varies according to project goals, how well-funded a project is in a given year, and how successful researchers are in catching adult females.

 Scientists have no evidence that life-threatening injuries have occurred due to collaring from studies across the Arctic and over several decades.
 The most comprehensive study of this question found that “…collaring had no effect on polar bear recovery rates, body condition, reproduction or cub survival.”